Nambu mechanics

 In mathematics, Nambu mechanics is a generalization of Hamiltonian mechanics involving multiple Hamiltonians.
 Recall that Hamiltonian mechanics is based upon the flows generated by a smooth Hamiltonian over a symplectic manifold.
 The flows are symplectomorphisms and hence obey Liouville's theorem.
 This was soon generalized to flows generated by a Hamiltonian over a Poisson manifold.
-In 1973, Yoichiro Nambu suggested a generalization involving Nambu-Poisson manifolds with more than one Hamiltonian.
+In 1973, Yoichiro Nambu suggested a generalization involving Nambu–Poisson manifolds with more than one Hamiltonian.
+In 1994, Leon Takhtajan revisited Nambu dynamics.